csc-training/geocomputing_course/materials/practicalities.md

 ## Information overload

-Depending on how you work with a computer, this course may bring you a lot of new information.
+Depending on how you work with a computer, this course may bring you a lot of new information at once.
 Please do not get discouraged.
 This material will be available also after the course for your review.
-The best way to understand the concepts better is to start implementing your own work and ask for help when you have specific topics to discuss.
+The best way to understand the concepts better is to start implementing your own work and ask for help when you have questions.

+## Starting point

+There is much more to a supercomputer and the proper use of its resources than this course covers.
+If this got you interested, please check out our [CSC training calendar](https://www.csc.fi/en/training#training-calendar) for more advanced courses.

 ## Course participant statistics